martinpickering64/carolinegreson.com/content/home/workshops.md

 weight = 30  # Order that this section will appear.

 title = "Upcoming Workshops"
-subtitle = "I run courses and workshops in Willow Sculpture and Basketmaking throughout the year, here some of my upcoming workshops, or you can [see all of them here](/workshops)"
+subtitle = "I run courses and workshops in Willow Sculpture and Basketmaking throughout the year, here are some of my upcoming workshops, or you can [see all of them here](/workshops)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "workshops"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 3

   # Choose how many pages you would like to offset by
   offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
-  order = "desc"
+  order = "asc"

   # Filter posts by a taxonomy term.
   [content.filters]